peterszerzo/annacingi-com/static/cms/projects/humane-methods-dissolution.md

 An original performance by [Fronte Vacuo](https://frontevacuo.com/).
 Produced by Volkstheater, Vienna, as part of 6XXX6/six movements for six spaces.

-First performed on November 24th, 2022 in Volkstheater, Vienna // [more information](https://frontevacuo.com/works/dissolution/)
+First performed on November 24th, 2022 in Sitzungzimmer, Volkstheater, Vienna // [more information](https://frontevacuo.com/works/dissolution/)

 > _δISSOLUTION_ is a high-tech dream within an analog nightmare.
 Through intense sensorial stimulation and radical haptic intimacy, the piece probes the relation of abjection, memory and care in times of climate catastrophe.
 Like a matryoshka, movement and space combine to open worlds inside worlds, where one’s own experience shifts between isolation and interdependence.